utikeev/monaco-editor/website/playground/monaco.d.ts.txt

          * If null is returned, the content widget will be placed off screen.
          */
         getPosition(): IContentWidgetPosition | null;
+        /**
+         * Optional function that is invoked before rendering
+         * the content widget.
+If a dimension is returned the editor will
+         * attempt to use it.
+         */
+        beforeRender?(): IDimension | null;
+        /**
+         * Optional function that is invoked after rendering the content
+         * widget.
+Is being invoked with the selected position preference
+         * or `null` if not rendered.
+         */
+        afterRender?(position: ContentWidgetPositionPreference | null): void;
     }

     /**